Tree Removal Cost

 Horse chestnut trees can tolerate a huge range of soils but prefer rich, moist soils in sunny areas.

-They grow to around 40m and feature large, palmate leaves with 5 to 7 serrated leaflets.
+In ideal conditions, they can grow to around 40m and feature large, palmate leaves with 5 to 7 serrated leaflets.

 During the warmer months, horse chestnut trees feature clusters of white flowers, which later become conkers encased in green, spiky cases.